 Introduction to Airbrush Venturi

-• Airbrush Venturi ONLY Teaches the Skill of Airbrushing.
+• Airbrush Venturi ONLY Teaches the Skill of Airbrushing •

-Airbrush Venturi does not do commercial airbrushing, we don’t sell equipment or materials . . . we do one thing and it do it very well . . . we only teach airbrushing.
+• Airbrush Venturi does one thing only and we do it very well . . .

 This is not to say that our teachers do not independently do commercial airbrush projects; they do.
-They bring this real world experience and knowledge to their role in Airbrush Venturi, and adds an important dimension to their ability to teach for us.
+They bring this real world experience and knowledge to their role in Airbrush Venturi, and it adds an important dimension to their ability to teach for us.
 In fact with so many teachers, we have a vast body of accumulated experience in almost every application of airbrushing.
 No matter what you wish to do with the airbrush, we have a teacher with specialist knowledge in your field.

 Airbrush Venturi has three major parts to it: